sorin-ionescu/prezto/modules/history-substring-search/README.md

 If colors are enabled, *history-substring-search* will automatically highlight positive results.

-To enable highlighting for this module only, add the following line to *zshrc*:
+To enable highlighting for this module only, add the following line to *zpreztorc*:

     zstyle ':prezto:module:history-substring-search' color 'yes'